DInnaD/labnotebook/content/lab-notebook/2011-04-11-monday-warning-signals-updated-graphs.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-04-11 22:47:04
+date: 2011-04-11T22:47:04Z
-layout: post
 slug: monday-warning-signals-updated-graphs
-title: 'Monday: Warning Signals - Updated graphs'
-categories:
-- ecology
 tags:
 - warning-signals
 - delayed-release
+title: 'Monday: Warning Signals - Updated graphs'
+url: /2011/04/11/monday-warning-signals-updated-graphs/
 ---

 Trying a different set-up for the graphs.
 Added two additional datasets, trying layout of making all three figures into a panels in a single figure.